RSDO-DS3/RSDO-Text-summarization/README.md

 # Run locally

 ### Use each model separately
 We suggest using virtual environments and python 3.8 for all models.
-Dependencies for each model can be installed with `pip install requirements.txt` from the root folder of models.
+Dependencies for each model can be installed with `pip install -r requirements.txt` from the root folder of models.
 After you installed all dependencies, you can run inference in two ways:

 1) Command-line interface: `python main-cli.py --text 'the content of an article'`
 2) Uvicorn server: `uvicorn main-fastapi:app --host 0.0.0.0 --port xxxx`